RVirmoors/ccia/slides/02-01-gd-debug.md

 # Assignment

 create a github repo for your existing PICO-8 project

-edit the `readme.md` with a basic description
+- edit the `readme.md` with a basic description

-also include your statement-of-originality file
+create a basic Gantt chart / project timeline
-- to be kept up to date
+- at least 6 mini-milestones